 I really liked her perspective on things, especially when she talked about serotinous pine cones and how they only open and spread their seeds in the midst of fire.
 Or, how she likened trauma and loss to kintsugi, the Japanese art of repairing ceramics with gold.
 The ceramic piece is beautiful because of its brokenness instead of in spite of it.

 I wasn’t sure I’d like KEEP MOVING, but I’m glad I read it.
-I usually don’t give half-star ratings, but the reason I gave KEEP MOVING 3.5 stars is because the ratio between affirmations to the parts I actually wanted to read was too high.
+I gave KEEP MOVING 3 stars because the ratio between affirmations to the parts I actually wanted to read was too high.
 Otherwise, I would’ve given it 4 stars.

 Have you read KEEP MOVING?
 If so, what did you think about it?